storj/docs/app/learn/concepts/key-architecture-constructs/page.md

 If you're interested in more details, please read more about [](docId:uuhN7eyr1a8P3l_vzdnDk) at your leisure.

 A unique encryption key can be derived client-side for each object.
-That unique key is generated automatically when sharing objects, allowing users to share single objects or object key prefixes, with the ability to decrypt just the objects that are shared without having to worry about separately managing encryption access to objects that aren’t being shared.&#x20;
+That unique key is generated automatically when sharing objects, allowing users to share single objects or object key prefixes, with the ability to decrypt just the objects that are shared without having to worry about separately managing encryption access to objects that aren’t being shared.

 But, your keys are your data.
 If you lose the encryption passphrase, you effectively lose the ability to recover your data.
 Satellites never have access to your encryption keys.
 Satellites can’t access your data so your privacy is ensured, but if you lose the key, that means we also can’t help you recover it. **The point:** don’t lose your encryption key.